xcp-ng/xcp-ng.github.io/_posts/2018-03-31-first-xcp-ng-release.md

 > Md5sum: `ea2a9b90218537b546d1f399ae2ace95`

 > What about pro support?
 A recurrent question from various companies is support related.
 Good news: in a near future, **XCP-ng will be backed with professional support**, based on the fully Open Source version, **without any feature restrictions**.
-We also aim to put XCP-ng in an Open Source foundation as soon as we can, to be certain to be available to **everyone without restrictions**.
+We also aim to put XCP-ng in an Open Source foundation as soon as we can, to be certain to be available to **everyone** without limits.

 ## A first test release